-Mark Kelly MClinPsych, BPsychSc(Hons), MAPS, MAAPi is a former Federal Agent with the Australian Federal Police.
-He served in a variety of operational roles, investigating a range of transnational crime types ranging from narcotics and human trafficking to counter terrorism and child protection operations.
+Mark Kelly MClinPsych, BPsychSc(Hons), MAPS, MAAPi is a former police officer.
+He served in a variety of operational roles, investigating a range of crime types ranging from narcotics and human trafficking to counter terrorism and child protection operations.

 Mark separated from the AFP in 2011.
-Now a Psychologist, Mark holds a Master of Clinical Psychology and Bachelor of Psychological Science (Hons) from the University of Queensland.
-He is also a PhD candidate at UQ conducting ongoing research into the treatment of PTSD in police officers.
+Now a Clinical Psychologist, Mark holds a Master of Clinical Psychology and Bachelor of Psychological Science (Hons) from the University of Queensland.

 Michelle Schlitter (Cooper), is a Learning and Development Specialist currently working for Centacare Community Services, a not for profit organisation servicing the Aged Care, Disability and Mental Health sectors.
 Michelle’s learning and development experience was established in an earlier role during her tenure with Queensland Police Service at Policelink and the Police Assistance Centre.